wbrowar/craft-guide-templates/README.md

 ## Themes

 This repo also contains a [gallery of themes for the Guide plugin](https://github.com/wbrowar/craft-guide-templates/blob/master/THEMES.md).
-You can contribute a theme via [Pull Request](https://github.com/wbrowar/craft-guide-templates/pulls).

 ## Contributing